aaronnicolas/apdev-mp/README.md

 ### Search for Users / Free Slots
 - Users can view all available slots for a given date, time, and laboratory.

-### General
-- The system provides an intuitive user experience, easy navigation, and easy access to information.
-- The visual design is cohesive, consistent, and suits the theme of the application.

 ---

 ## User Accounts